alcprince/ALC_EXP4---DataVis-2-ECE-A/README.md

 </h6>

 <b><h4>ECE Exam Problem</h4></b>
 <h5>1.)
-A Python script where by using data wrangling and visualization techniques, we make dataframes based on the conditions given below:</h5>
+A Python script where by using data wrangling and visualization techniques, we make dataframes on the file 'board2.csv' based on the conditions given below:</h5>
 <br>

 ```python